reviewshake/slate/source/index.html.md

 from_date | Only scrape reviews from a specific date (optional).
 Only works for `url` parameter.
 Format is `yyyy-mm-dd` blocks | Number of blocks you want to return from search results (optional).
-In blocks of 10. diff | Previous job ID for your given profile, for which you only need latest reviews.
+In blocks of 10. diff | Previous job ID for your given profile, for which you only need latest reviews. callback | The URL where you would like us to `POST` the result payload when the status is complete external_identifier | An identifier for this response in your system, will be included in callback payload

 <aside class="info">
 Remember to take note of the <code>job_id</code>, as you will need this to GET reviews for this profile.